-Disputes can easily arise between landlords and tenants when it’s time to return – or hold – a security deposit after a tenant moves out of a property.
+Disputes can easily arise between Roseville landlords and tenants when it’s time to return – or hold – a security deposit after a tenant moves out of a property.
 California law has strict regulations that govern how a security deposit is collected, held, and distributed.
 Make sure you understand the expectations of the California Department of Consumer Affairs.
 Avoid security deposit problems by following these tips.

 Offer a Preliminary Inspection Before Move Out

 Tenants are legally required to a preliminary inspection between the time that they give notice and move out.
 Walk through the property with the tenant and advise them about the things they need to clean, fix, or replace in order to get their security deposit back.
 Tenants might decline this inspection, but you still need to offer it.